kahikatea-2019/ReFlick/README.md

 # Re-Flick
-An homage and modern remaster of the original open-source flick game
+An homage & modern remaster of the original open-source flick game, built using React-Redux

 **Original:** https://www.flickgame.org/